 What are other real estate stigmas for home selling?

-Other stigmas can be a murder or any violent act that occurred in the home, including suicide.
+Other stigmas can be murder or any violent act that occurred in the home, including suicide.
 It would be bad memories for the surviving homeowners but doesn't affect the property itself.

 Another stigma would be if someone died in the home.
 As long as the death didn't affect the house itself, this doesn't have to be disclosed.
-An owner that had HIV or falls in a class protected by discrimination laws do not have required disclosures for future buyers.
+An owner that had HIV or falls in a class protected by discrimination laws does not have required disclosures for future buyers.

 The one crime that does have to be disclosed

-There is one crime that has to be disclosed and that is if the property has ever been used as a methamphetamine, ecstacy, or LSD lab.
+meth labThere is one crime that has to be disclosed and that is if the property has ever been used as a methamphetamine, ecstasy, or LSD lab.
 Sellers chuckle when they read that line and some are actually shocked.

-A home that was used to create methamphetamine leaves toxic residue that can be absorbed into walls and floors plus window treatments & furniture, causing illness in future residents, especially children.
+A home that was used to create methamphetamine leaves a toxic residue that can be absorbed into walls and floors plus window treatments & furniture, causing illness in future residents, especially children.
 A home that had a meth lab needs to be completely remediated before it can be considered safe to live in again.

 Personally, I wouldn't want anything to do with a home like this.
 Why take the chance?
-Even if the home was a low price or remediation was done and proven, I'd never feel comfortable.
+Even if the home was listed at a low price or remediation was done and proven, I'd never feel comfortable.

 Other ways to find out if stigmas exist in a home

 Neighbors are the best way to find out if a stigma exists in a property you're interested in.
 However, you might not find this out until after you purchase the home.
-You might be lucky enough to find a neighbor outside that will tell you, as a prospective buyer, any secrets they might know about the home.
+You might be lucky enough to find a neighbor outside who will tell you, as a prospective buyer, any secrets they might know about the home.
 Some of this information might not even be true.

 There are other resources you can pay to find out certain things for a fee.
 You'd have to do an online search to find such a "house detective" company.